-The potential impact on availability of directors arising from cross-membership between committees is managed through scheduling of meetings.
+The potential impact on availability of directors arising from cross-membership between committees is managed through scheduling of meetings, and while this has resulted In some board members being unavailable from time to time, this is not a frequent occurrence and the adverse impact on the company is in the board's view compensated for by the calibre and experience of the directors.
 The board considers the responsibilities of each director and the director's ability to serve adequately on each committee when making appointments to committees and in scheduling of committee meetings.
 In addition, through having some non-committee members attend committee meetings, transfer of knowledge, collaboration and co-ordinated functioning of committees is promoted.

 Roles and responsibilities are delegated to specific committees.
-No two committees have jurisdiction over the same matter other than in the consideration of remuneration where both the remuneration and nominations committee and the social and ethics committee bear responsibility to ensure that the remuneration policy is fair.
-While both the social and ethics committee and the audit and risk committee consider compliance issues, these committees consider these issues with different focuses.
+No two committees have jurisdiction over the same matter other than in the consideration of remuneration where both the remuneration and nominations committee, and the social and ethics committee bear responsibility to ensure that the remuneration policy is fair.
+While both the social and ethics committee, and the audit and risk committee consider compliance issues, these committees consider these issues with different focuses.